Biden authorizes Ukraine to use US-supplied long-range missiles for deeper strikes inside Russia

 Biden's move also follows the presidential election victory of Donald Trump, who has said he would bring about a swift end to the war and raised uncertainty about whether his administration would continue the United States' vital military support for Ukraine.

-The longer-range missiles are likely to be used in response to North Korea's decision to support Putin's invasion of Ukraine, according to one of the people.
-The official and the people familiar with the matter were not authorized to discuss the decision publicly and spoke on condition of anonymity.
+The official and the others knowledgeable about the matter were not authorized to discuss the U.S. decision publicly and spoke on condition of anonymity.

 Some supporters have argued that the limitation and other U.S. constraints could cost Ukraine the war.
 The debate has become a source of disagreement among Ukraine's NATO allies.